nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 ### Part 6: Deploy and Readme
 - As a user I should be able to use your app on the internet - it should be deployed using Netlify.
 - As a developer, I want to see an amazing README for this project.

+## Stretch
+### As an authenticated user:
+  - when I navigate to the Home page of the app, I should be able to see all public pins from other users
+  - I should be able to pin any public pin to one of my boards
+  - I should be able to share PUBLIC boards
+  - If I share a URL to a PUBLIC board, the person recieving the URL should be able to view that board and all the pins associated with that board.
+(HINT: You may want to create a special route that is not private)

+### As an unauthenticated user:
+  - when I navigate to the app, I should be able to see all public pins from other users
+  - If I try to pin one of the public pins, I should be prompted to login
+  - If a user shares a URL to a board, I should be able to view that board and all the pins associated with that board.
+(HINT: You may want to create a special route that is not private)

+### Extra Goodies
+- Allow users to upload images.
+Not just paste a URL for image.
+- Allow users to signup/login with another Authentication method from Firebase.
+Your choice.
+This will take some digging into the docs.